endlessm/electron-installer-flatpak/README.md

 Application area into which the package has been classified, used in the [`Section` field of the `control` specification](https://www.debian.org/doc/debian-policy/ch-controlfields.html#s-f-Section).

-You can read more about [sections](https://www.debian.org/doc/debian-policy/ch-archive.html#s-subsections), and also check out the [list of existing sections in Debian unstable](https://packages.debian.org/unstable/).
+You can read more about [sections](https://www.debian.org/doc/debian-policy/ch-archive.html#s-subsections), and also check out the [list of existing sections in debian unstable](https://packages.debian.org/unstable/).

 #### options.priority
 Type: `String`